 A: No, only the materials that are used in your final design are included in your final score.
 For example, say you build a device with three pencils and test it.
 You then redesign the device, remove one of the pencils, and test it again.
-You would only use two pencils when calculating your final score.
+You would only count two pencils when calculating your final score.

 Q: Can I do multiple tries for the official test?

 A: Yes.
-You can test as many times as you want, but can only submit one high score.
+You can test as many times as you want, but you can only submit one high score.